appcircleio/appcircle-docusaurus/docs/workflows/android-specific-workflow-steps/app-center-android-distribution.md

 <Screenshot url='https://cdn.appcircle.io/docs/assets/android-workflow-components-app-center-android-distribution_2.png'/>

 :::warning
-**Caution.
-Do not hard coded sensitive variables, such as tokens, API keys, directly to the parameters in the step.
-We recommend using [Environment Variables](https://docs.appcircle.io/environment-variables/) groups for such sensitive variables.**
+**Do not hard-code sensitive variables, such as tokens and API keys, directly to the parameters in the step.**

+We recommend using [Environment Variables](https://docs.appcircle.io/environment-variables/) groups for such sensitive variables.
 :::

 | Variable Name          | Description                                    | Status |